mobile rating

 This blog will offer a detailed breakdown of the Northern Circuit Route features and why it’s one of the best ways to experience your climb.

 Kilimanjaro’s Northern Circuit Route approaches the mountain from the west, starting with a long drive from Moshi to Londorossi Gate.
-From there on out, the first two days are spent trekking through the lush rainforest to Shira Ridge, before arriving at the Shira Plateau.
+From there on, the first two days are spent trekking through the lush rainforest to Shira Ridge, before arriving at the Shira Plateau.

 The route then heads north from Moir Hut to Buffalo Camp to School Hut, before finally summiting from the east.

 The minimum number of days that one can conquer Kilimanjaro using the Northern Circuit Route is eight.
-But, we highly recommend using the nine-day Northern Circuit Route Itinerary.
-This is because the extra day allows more time for acclimatization.
+But we highly recommend using the nine-day Northern Circuit Route Itinerary.
+This is because the extra day allows more time for acclimatisation.

-No Kilimanjaro Climb is easy, though the Northern Circuit Route is one of the easier climbs due to its ideal acclimatization profile.
-The route has great climb high sleep low opportunities and is one of the Kilimanjaro Routes that have the best success rates.
+No Kilimanjaro Climb is not easy, though the Northern Circuit Route is one of the easier climbs due to its ideal acclimatization profile.
+The route has great climb-high-sleep-low opportunities and is one of the Kilimanjaro Routes that have the best success rates.

 Only camping accommodation is available on the Kilimanjaro Northern Circuit Route.
 All the tents are pitched and taken down by our dedicated guides and Kilimanjaro Porters throughout your trek.